LuisPereira23/MEIO-19-20/README.md

-# Deterministic Operational Investigation Models
+# Stochastic Models of Operational Research